-Angela has taught middle and high school English, Social Studies, and Science for seven years.
+Angela has taught middle and high school English, Business English and Speech for nine years.
 She has a bachelor's degree in psychology and has earned her teaching license.

 Throughout your education, you have heard it all the time: ''Read the two paragraphs,'' ''Write a 5-paragraph essay,'' ''Organize your paragraphs''… but what is a paragraph?

 You are constantly required to deal with paragraphs, either with your own writing or with reading.
 It is a huge help with these types of activities if you truly understand the definition of a paragraph.
 A paragraph is a section of a piece of writing covering one topic and indicated by indentation.

 Let's look a bit closer at that definition.
 The first part states a paragraph is 'a section of a piece of writing.'
 This means paragraphs break down larger pieces of writing.
 For example, imagine you are reading a chapter in your history textbook on President Abraham Lincoln.
 Each section of that chapter will be broken into paragraphs.
 The paragraphs will help you follow along with the ideas throughout the entire chapter.

 The second part of the definition states 'a paragraph covers one topic.'
 Within that larger piece of writing, each paragraph should explain just one concept related to the larger topic.
 For example, in that chapter on President Lincoln, you may read one paragraph that describes his childhood.
 That paragraph should focus on only his childhood and not the other parts of his life.